Pandawan/deno_notify/README.md

 ## TODO

 - Find a way to test in GH actions for Linux & Windows
+- Find out why Windows notifications only appear in action center
 - Separate API into platform-specific files (one for each platform) so TS api is nicer
   - And export a cross-platform version that allows only cross-platform options
   - This means TS api never lies to you, if you want cross platform you only get a subset, but if you want specific platforms to work differently, you can have your own if/else logic based on the platform you care about.